-Each year, academic institutions are invited to host their own Falling Walls Lab and to showcase the quality, diversity, and passion of their region’s most innovative minds.
-The most intriguing presenters of the locally hosted Falling Walls Labs travel to the Lab Finale in Berlin, Germany on 8 November.
-100 Finalists present their work in front of a distinguished jury and showcase their solutions for today's pressing challenges.
-All finalists win a ticket to attend the Falling Walls Conference where they meet the world’s movers and shakers of science, business, and policy-making.
-The three winners of the Lab Finale in Berlin are awarded the "Falling Walls Young Innovator of the Year" title, prize money, and get to pitch their idea once again on the grand stage of the Falling Walls Conference.
+Each year, academic institutions host local Falling Walls Labs to showcase the quality, diversity, and passion of their region’s most innovative minds.
+The winners of these Labs travel to the global Finale in Berlin on 8 November.
+100 Labsters present their work in front of a distinguished jury and showcase their solutions to some of the biggest challenges of our time.
+All finalists win a ticket to attend the Falling Walls Conference, where they meet the world’s movers and shakers of science, business, and policymaking.
+The three winners of the Lab Finale in Berlin are awarded the title “Falling Walls Young Innovator of the Year”.
+They receive a prize money and the opportunity to pitch their idea once again on the grand stage of the Falling Walls Conference.
 The international network of Falling Walls Labs includes renowned academic institutions from over 60 countries.
 Stanford University, the ETH Zurich, the University of Tokyo, and the University of São Paulo are only a few of the universities that have recently participated in the Falling Walls Lab programme.